simonagren/simonagren.github.io/content/posts/2019-11-25--intro-durable/index.md

 func extensions install -p Microsoft.Azure.WebJobs.Extensions.DurableTask -v 1.7.0
 ```

-And I like to put all my dependecies into a package.json, so we need to do a `npm init` and then install the PnPJs dependencies.
+And I like to put all my dependencies into a package.json, so we need to do an `npm init` and then install the PnPJs dependencies.
 Look how I did in the linked post.

-Now we also need to add the durable functions dependencies:
+Now we also need to add the dependencies of the durable function:

 ```Node
 npm install durable-functions --save